TRADING STATEMENT AND OPERATIONAL UPDATE

 The offshore areas of Ghana, Côte d'Ivoire, and the Liberian Basin are geologically analogous to each other and form the West African part of the Equatorial Atlantic region.
 Tullow continues to capitalise on the knowledge gained from the Jubilee and Tweneboa discoveries in Ghana and to build a strong acreage position throughout this area where Jubilee-type opportunities have been identified.

-Following the interpretation of recently reprocessed 3D seismic survey in block CI-105 (Tullow 22.5%) offshore Côte d'Ivoire, a very significant Jubilee-type fan system has been identified.
+Following the interpretation of a recently reprocessed 3D seismic survey in block CI-105 (Tullow 22.5%) offshore Côte d'Ivoire, a very significant Jubilee-type fan system has been identified.
 This material prospect, South Grand Lahou, is expected to be drilled in the third quarter of 2009.

 Elsewhere in Côte d'Ivoire, a partial farmout of the Tullow operated block CI-103, reducing equity from 85% to 45%, has been concluded in advance of future exploration drilling campaigns.
 3D seismic processing and reprocessing has been completed across blocks CI-103 and CI-102 (Tullow 31.5%) and interpretation of the extensive Cretaceous turbidite channels and fans, analogous to the Jubilee discovery in Ghana, is nearing completion.